atharva-sardar02/gauntlet-collabcanvas-week-1/README.md

 - Cursor rendering should convert canvas coords to screen coords
 - Check that cursor updates trigger on pan/zoom events

+### Lambda Cold Start Latency
+If first AI command is slow (~3-5 seconds):
+- This is normal for AWS Lambda cold starts
+- Consider provisioned concurrency for production
+- Subsequent requests will be fast (~1-2 seconds)

 ### Build Errors
 If you encounter build errors:
 ```bash